Sharpness-Aware Minimization with Dynamic Reweighting: Experiments

-We first evaluate our method on the GLUE benchmark.
-We use the same set of finetuning hyperparameters as R-Drop~\cite{liang2021r} for BERT$_\textsc{base}$ and R3F~\cite{aghajanyan2020better} for RoBERTa$_\textsc{large}$.
-Following their work, we report the best development result out of 5 runs of training.
-Results are shown in \Cref{tab::main_result}.
-We observe that in average, SAM improves BERT$_\textsc{base}$ and RoBERTa$_\textsc{large}$ by $1.0\%$ and $0.7\%$, respectively, showing that SAM enhances the generalization of PLMs, being consistent with the findings in recent work~\cite{bahri2021sharpness}. $\delta$-SAM improves BERT$_\textsc{base}$ and RoBERTa$_\textsc{large}$ by $1.8\%$ and $1.2\%$, respectively, and also achieves better or comparable results to other compared methods, demonstrating its effectiveness.
-In terms of individual tasks, $\delta$-SAM sees more performance gain on smaller datasets~(e.g., MRPC, RTE, CoLA), while the performance gain becomes less prominent on larger datasets.
+\stitle{Results and Discussion.} Results are shown in \Cref{tab::main_result}.
+We observe that in average, SAM improves BERT$_\textsc{base}$ and RoBERTa$_\textsc{large}$ by $1.0\%$ and $0.7\%$, respectively, showing that SAM improves the generalization of PLMs, being consistent with the findings in the recent work~\cite{bahri2021sharpness}.
+However, its performance is still worse than other compared methods.
+On the other hand, $\delta$-SAM improves BERT$_\textsc{base}$ and RoBERTa$_\textsc{large}$ by $1.8\%$ and $1.2\%$, respectively, and also achieves better or comparable results compared to other methods, demonstrating its effectiveness.
+In terms of individual tasks, the performance gain of $\delta$-SAM to SAM is larger on smaller datasets~(e.g., MRPC, RTE, CoLA, SST2), while it becomes less prominent on larger datasets.
 We hypothesize that due to increased training steps and number of instances in large datasets, the gap between per-batch and per-instance perturbation becomes smaller.
 It is also possible that smaller datasets need better generalization so $\delta$-SAM helps more.
-Besides, we observe that the improved performance and generalization by $\delta$-SAM is obtained at a merely little average extra computatioal cost of $24\%$ to SAM.
-Taking BERT$_\textsc{base}$ and the SST2 dataset as an example, the average running time is 115/132 min for SAM/$\delta$-SAM, respectively, meaning that $\delta$-SAM is only $15\%$ slower than SAM to approximiate per-instance perturbation.
+Besides, we observe that the improved performance and generalization by $\delta$-SAM is obtained at a merely little average extra computational cost of $18\%$ to SAM (see~\Cref{tab:time} in Appendix for the running time of models).
+Taking BERT$_\textsc{base}$ and the SST2 dataset as an example, the average running time is 118/132 min for SAM/$\delta$-SAM, respectively, meaning that $\delta$-SAM is only $12\%$ slower than SAM to approximate per-instance perturbation.